Outreach and Engagement Awards

 The Faculty Ignite Award Application

-The Purdue College of Agriculture's PK-12 Council selected three winners of the 2019 PK-12 Outreach and Engagement Awards.
-Gwen Pearson received the PK-12 Excellence Staff Award, Elizabeth Karcher received the PK-12 Emerging Faculty Impact Award, and Tim Gibb received the PK-12 Sustained Faculty Impact Award.
+The Purdue College of Agriculture's PK-12 Council selected three winners of the 2020 PK-12 Outreach and Engagement Awards.
+Megan Gunn received the PK-12 Excellence Staff Award, Yaohua (Betty) Feng received the PK-12 Emerging Faculty Impact Award, and Trevor Stamper received the inaugural Faculty Ignite Award.
 Each recipient received a reward of $5,000 to expand and improve their PK-12 Engagement activities in order to increase impact.

 2018 PK-12 Outreach and Engagement Award Winners